 They see that it's okay to accept people for who they are.

-When boys start to understand the layers of meaning behind the word, they develop empathy for those who are different.
+When boys start to understand the layers of meaning behind the word, they are more willing to accept that “real men” can have both masculine and feminine qualities.
 “They see that it's okay to accept people for who they are," says Krause.
 "They develop empathy and they get that not everyone is the same."

 The “WiseGuyz” program is working on several levels.
 Not only are students having these moments of empathetic epiphany, they're sharing what they learn with others.
 Says Krause, “They're going into the hallways and saying, ‘Dude, what you just said is homophobic.
 That's not okay.’”

 Krause hopes that programs like WiseGuyz will help create a population of boys and men who will step outside the narrow confines of masculinity.
 Krause calls this the “man box.”
 Inside that box are all the culturally acceptable traits assigned to men, such as dominance and stoicism.
 “The man box is very real,” says Krause.
 “And it’s strangling those who live inside it.”

 Historically, many men have done well in our society.
 They don’t want to lose their power and their status.

 Getting boys, and particularly men, to step outside that box isn’t always easy.
 “I think that at the root of the issue is fear,” says Krause.
 “Historically, many men have done well in our society.
 They don’t want to lose their power and their status.”
 If the masculine pecking order needs to change, as Krause and Kehler both suggest, some men will see that power shift as a threat.
 “The question this raises,” says Krause, “is instead of holding on so tightly to your power, what’s wrong with sharing that power?”